FSD Pharma (NASDAQ:HUGE) Stock Price Up 1.2%

-FSD Pharma (NASDAQ:HUGE) last posted its quarterly earnings data on Friday, May 7th.
+FSD Pharma (NASDAQ:HUGE) last issued its quarterly earnings results on Friday, May 7th.
 The company reported ($0.35) EPS for the quarter.
-Equities research analysts expect that FSD Pharma Inc. will post -1.49 earnings per share for the current year.
+On average, equities research analysts anticipate that FSD Pharma Inc. will post -1.49 earnings per share for the current year.

 FSD Pharma Inc, through its subsidiaries, operates as a pharmaceutical research and development company.
 Its lead candidate includes FSD 201 that is in the Phase II clinical trial to treat COVID-19 disease.
 The company also develops drugs for the treatment of pain, inflammation, and neurological disorders.